 Canoeing is a great way to unwind after a busy week.
 No experience is required and we will provide all the necessary equipment transportation and instruction!
-On our trips you will learn about paddle strokes and become comfortable navigating water.
-You will be rewarded by beautiful scenery and (usually) great weather.
-For whitewater canoe trips you will experience swift moving water and adrenaline pumping rapids; prior canoe experience is highly recommended!
+On our trips, you will learn about paddle strokes and become comfortable navigating water.
+You will be rewarded with beautiful scenery and (usually) great weather.
+For whitewater canoe trips you will experience swift-moving water and adrenaline-pumping rapids; prior canoe experience is highly recommended!

-- Attend the pre-trip Meeting.
+- review pre-trip Meeting.
 Your instructor will email you with pre-trip information.

 - Complete all required paperwork (See ‘Forms and Waivers’).

 - Meet the Essential Eligibility Criteria for the trip:

 - Breathe independently (i.e., not require medical devices to sustain breathing)

 - Independently maintain sealed airway passages while underwater